This article may contain affiliate links. We get paid a small commission from your purchases. More Affiliate Policy

 What are Allium leaf miners?

 The Allium Leaf Miner is a tiny insect of the taxonomic family of leaf-mining flies.
-Leaf-mining insects usually are very small in size, and the larvae cause the most considerable damage.
-They damage plants by tunneling through the inner leaves, eating the internal tissue that stands in their way.
+Leaf-mining insects are usually small, and the larvae cause the most considerable damage.
+They damage plants by tunneling through the inner leaves, eating the internal tissue in their way.
 This causes several negative situations for the leaves.

 As stated, they are tiny insects, so there may be difficulty in identifying them, but don’t worry; this post will show you how you may do that.
 During the larval phase, they can reach a length of one-third of an inch.